 You can check if the vehicle you intend to buy has previously been or is currently classified as a write-off by viewing the V5C registration documents.
 If there is a VIC (vehicle identity check) marker present, then the vehicle is not roadworthy until specified repairs have been made and a VIC test completed on the vehicle.

 One final note: Once you have completed the relevant document checks and have purchased your new car, please be advised that in order to drive it home you will legally need to be insured.
 Budget insurance can not only offer you annual cover, but in the case where you need immediate short term cover, we offer temporary cover from 1 to 28 days.
-For more information or to get a quote please visit our car insurance and temporary car insurance pages.
+For more information or to get a quote please visit our car insurance page.